The Note START HERE CHORD THEORY SONG TUTORIALS THEORY TECHNIQUE MUSICIANSHIP CHORDS & SCALES LIBRARY

 The number system is why we talk about progressions like “1564” and “251.”

 In this system, each chord gets a number.
-The “one chord” is a chord built on the first note of the scale.
-So, if we’re in D Major, our “one chord” is D-F#-A. Which is the triad built on the first note of the D Major scale.
+The “1″ chord is a chord built on the first note of the scale.
+So, if we’re in C major, our 1 chord is the C major triad: C-E-G.

-Roman numerals are sometimes used in place of Arabic numbers because you can capitalize them to show a major chord and lowercase them to show a minor chord.
+Roman numerals are sometimes used in place of Arabic numbers because you can capitalize them to indicate a major chord and lowercase them to indicate a minor chord.
 In Roman numerals, the 1564 chord progression becomes:

 I-V-vi-IV